bcgov/gwa-api/README.md

 ## 1. Register a new namespace

-A `namespace` represents a collections of Kong Services and Routes that are managed independently.
+A `namespace` represents a collection of Kong Services and Routes that are managed independently.

 To create a new namespace, go to the <a href="https://gwa-qwzrwc-test.pathfinder.gov.bc.ca/int" target="_blank">API Services Portal</a>.

-After login and selection of an existing namespace, go to the `New Namespace` tab and click the `Create Namespace` button.
+After login (and selection of an existing namespace if you have one already assigned), go to the `New Namespace` tab and click the `Create Namespace` button.

 The namespace must be an alphanumeric string between 5 and 10 characters.